amusant/presentations/hackadac/PITCHME.md

 ---
 #### Conclusion
 - SoC Designers integrate and create bugs.
-- we differentiate and debug.
+- We differentiate and debug.
 - Not very different from standard verification methodologies.
 - Capable of detecting both functional and RTL bugs.